Controllability and Vector Potential

 and hence $A^{\ell_1} = 0$ as the global dimension of the ring $A$ equals 2.
-The morphism $P^t(\partial)$ is injective, and this implies that its image $P$ is free.
-Thus, a controllable $2-D$ system is defined by a free submodule, so that the cancellation ideal $\frak{i}_\ell(P)$ is always nonzero.
-Theorem 2.2(ii) then implies the following result of Wood et al. (\cite{woo}) on $2-D$ systems: \begin{corollary} Let $n = 2$, and $\F$ an injective cogenerator.
-Then $\ker_\F(P)$ is controllable if and only if $P(x)$ drops rank at most at a finite number of points in $\mathbb{C}^2$ (where the $\ell$ rows of $P(\partial)$ is a minimum set of generators for $P$). \end{corollary} Proof: By the above discussion it is unnecessary to assume that $\frak{i}_\ell (P)\neq 0$, so that by Theorem 2.2, $\ker_\F(P)$ is controllable if and only if the dimension of the cancellation variety of $\frak{i}_\ell(P)$ is equal to 0.
+The morphism $P^t(D)$ is injective, and this implies that its image $P$ is free.
+Thus, a controllable two dimensional system is defined by a free submodule, its cancellation ideal $\frak{i}_\ell(P)$ is thus always nonzero.
+Theorem 3.2(ii) then implies the following result of Wood et al. (\cite{woo}): \begin{corollary} Let $n = 2$, and $\F$ an injective cogenerator.
+Then $\ker_\F(P)$ is controllable if and only if $P(x)$ drops rank at most at a finite number of points in $\mathbb{C}^2$ (where the $\ell$ rows of $P(D)$ is a minimum set of generators for $P$). \end{corollary} Proof: By the above discussion it is unnecessary to assume that $\frak{i}_\ell (P)\neq 0$, so that by Theorem 3.2, $\ker_\F(P)$ is controllable if and only if the dimension of the cancellation variety of $\frak{i}_\ell(P)$ is equal to 0.
 The finite set of points of this variety is precisely where $P(x)$ drops rank. $\square$\\

-The above discussion also implies that when $n = 2$ and $\F$ an injective cogenerator, there cannot be a phenomenon such as the controllable system $\ker_\F(\curl)$. \begin{corollary} Let $n = 2$, and $\F$ an injective cogenerator.
-Then any nonzero control- lable system is strictly underdetermined. \end{corollary}
+The above discussion together with Corollary 3.4 also implies that when $n = 2$ and $\F$ an injective cogenerator, there cannot be a phenomenon such as the controllable system $\ker_\F(\curl)$. \begin{corollary} Let $n = 2$, and $\F$ an injective cogenerator.
+Then any nonzero controllable system is strictly underdetermined. \end{corollary}

 We return to the case of general $n$.
-The following example explains the nomenclature `cancellation ideal' for $\frak{i}_\ell$:\\

-Example 3.1: Consider the special case of a scalar system given by $p_1(\del)f_1 = p_2(\del)f_2$, i.e. the system defined by the kernel of the map
+The following example explains the nomenclature `cancellation ideal' for $\frak{i}_\ell$: Example 4.1: Consider the special case of a `scalar system' given by $p_1(D)f_1 = p_2(D)f_2$, i.e. the system defined by the kernel of the map

 where $\F$ is an injective cogenerator.
-The cancellation ideal, here $\ell = 1$, is the ideal $\frak{i}_1(P) = (p_1,p_2)$ generated by $p_1$ and $p_2$.
-Theorem 2.2 asserts that this kernel is con- trollable if and only if there is no non-constant $p$ which divides both $p_1$ and $p_2$.
-This is the classical pole-zero cancellation criterion. \\
+The cancellation ideal is the ideal $\frak{i}_1(P) = (p_1,p_2)$ generated by $p_1$ and $p_2$.
+Theorem 3.2 asserts that this kernel is controllable if and only if there is no non-constant $p$ which divides both $p_1$ and $p_2$.
+This is the classical criterion.

-We now study the structure of a distributed system that is not necessarily controllable.
-We first observe that it contains a maximal controllable sub-system, and that the quotient is isomorphic to an `uncontrollable' system in the following sense.
+Next we study the structure of a distributed system that is not necessarily controllable.
+We first observe that it contains a maximal controllable sub-system, and that the quotient is isomorphic to an uncontrollable system in the following sense.